gopaycommunity/gopay-php-api/README.md

 Your cache must implement template methods from [`GoPay\Token\TokenCache`](src/Token/TokenCache.php).
 Be aware that there are two [scopes](https://doc.gopay.com/en/?shell#scope) (`TokenScope`).
 So token must be cached for each scope.
-Below you can see example implementation of caching tokens in file (@todo test it :):
+Below you can see example implementation of caching tokens in file:

 ```php